THE PANORAMIC PROCESS OF TEA-MAKING

 Historically, the Chinese culture reveres tea, not only as a beverage that nourishes the body and enlightens the spirit.
 Tea has a greater power:

-Through the hands of tea-makers, tea infuses herself into the human spirit.
+Through the art of tea-making, tea infuses herself into the human spirit.

 This Is The “Tea Spirit.”